1978 Atlanta Falcons season

 The 1978 Atlanta Falcons season was the Falcons' 13th season.
-After losing four of their first six games, Atlanta rebounded to win seven of their last ten, and their 9-7 record was the third best in a weak NFC.
+After losing four of their first six games, Atlanta rebounded to win seven of their last ten, and their 9–7 record was the third best in a weak NFC.
 The NFC West runners-up thus not only secured their first-ever postseason berth in franchise history, but earned a home playoff game under the expanded ten team format.

 Hosting the Philadelphia Eagles in their first ever playoff game, the Falcons scored two touchdowns in their final fourteen minutes to pull out a 14–13 win.
 In the divisional round, the Falcons were 14-point underdogs facing the Dallas Cowboys.
-Atlanta took a 20-13 lead into halftime, but the Cowboys came back to take a 27-20 lead.
+Atlanta took a seven point lead into halftime, but the Cowboys came back to take a 27–20 lead.
 In their final drive, the Falcons fell inches short of a first down on the Cowboys' 32-yard line, as Dallas got the ball and ran down the clock.